Kamva/mgm/README.md

 #### Model's hooks:

 Each model has these hooks :
-- `Creating`: Call On creating a new model.
+- `Creating`: Call on creating a new model.
 Signature : `Creating() error`

-- `Created`: Call On new model created.
+- `Created`: Call on new model created.
 Signature : `Created() error`

 - `Updating`: Call on updating model.